Catover203/PHPMailer/README.md

 - Additional languages and language strings.
 - CRAM-MD5 authentication support.
 - Preserves full repo history of authors, commits and branches from the original SourceForge project.

+Note:It can be use for mail if your domain can't send email (It can be suport in subdomain)